 - University of Connecticut, PhD

 - Kennedy Krieger Institute/Johns Hopkins School of Medicine, Predoctoral Internship

 Areas of Expertise

-Generalized anxiety, panic attacks, social anxiety, phobias, health anxiety, autism spectrum disorder, life transitions, adjustment difficulties, parent-child conflict, depression, Cognitive Behavioral Therapy (CBT), Exposure Therapy, Exposure and Response Prevention (ERP), Mindfulness, Acceptance and Commitment Therapy (ACT), Unified Protocol, and Motivational Interviewing (MI).
+Generalized anxiety, panic attacks, social anxiety, phobias, health anxiety, autism spectrum disorder, life transitions, adjustment difficulties, parent-child conflict, Cognitive Behavioral Therapy (CBT), Exposure Therapy, Exposure and Response Prevention (ERP), Mindfulness, Acceptance and Commitment Therapy (ACT), Unified Protocol, and Motivational Interviewing (MI).